cbassmagana/Online-Book-Store/README.md

 Here is a sample output of the event log being printed when the application is closed:

--Tue Nov 28 17:18:35 PST 2023
+Tue Nov 28 17:18:35 PST 2023

--The book The Catcher in the Rye was added to Nanaimo Books.
+The book The Catcher in the Rye was added to Nanaimo Books.

 Tue Nov 28 17:18:45 PST 2023